Prior to reading the standard on Chart of Accounts – RC, Org & Account it is beneficial to review the below sections to gain foundational information:

 Responsibility centers represent various colleges or administrative centers within the university.
 Each responsibility center is specific to a chart of accounts code within the campus.
 While there are more than 100 responsibility center codes in combination with chart codes, some examples of RC codes are listed below.

 Each responsibility center has an identifying code (04-Arts & Sciences) and description (ARSC-Arts & Sciences) which is then associated with organizations to indicate where responsibility for that organization resides.
 While an RC is an attribute of an account, the organization (org) code is an important attribute of an RC.
 If there is an RC associated with an organization, it is denoted with an "R" as the last letter of the org code (i.e. MAIN LIBRARY DINING – BA-MNDR).
-For a full detail of the available responsibility center codes at IU, refer to the Responsibility Center Code listing.
+To inquire on a responsibility center code at IU, refer to the Responsibility Center Lookup.

 Within a responsibility center, the organizational structure can be many levels deep.
 Reports can be run at the responsibility center level for a high-level financial overview.